Louisa May Alcott: Life in Dedham

 Richardson's sister, Elizabeth, was 40 years old and suffered from neuralgia.
 She was shy and did not seem to have much use for Alcott.
 Instead, Richardson spent hours reading her poetry and sharing his philosophical ideas with her.
 She reminded Richardson that she was hired to be Elizabeth's companion and expressed that she was tired of listening to his "philosophical, metaphysical, and sentimental rubbish."
 Richardson's response was to assign her more laborious duties, including chopping wood, scrubbing the floors, shoveling snow, drawing water from the well, and blacking his boots.

 Alcott quit after seven weeks, when neither of the two girls her mother sent to replace her decided to take the job.
-As she walked from Richardson's home to Dedham station, she opened the envelope he handed her with her pay.
+As she walked from Richardson's home to Dedham station, she opened the envelope he had handed her with her pay.
 One account states that she was so unsatisfied with the four dollars she found inside that she mailed the money back to him in contempt.
 Another account states that Bronson may have returned the money himself and rebuked Richardson.
 Alcott later wrote a slightly fictionalized account of her time in Dedham titled "How I Went Out To Service", which she submitted to Boston publisher James T. Fields.
 Fields rejected the piece, telling Alcott that she had no future as a writer.

 Early publications

-In September 1851 Alcott's poem "Sunlight" appeared in Peterson's Magazine under the name Flora Fairchild, making it her first successful publication.
+In September 1851, Alcott's poem "Sunlight" appeared in Peterson's Magazine under the name Flora Fairchild, making it her first successful publication.
 1852 marked the publication of her first story, "The Rival Painters: A Tale of Rome", which was published in the Olive Branch.
-In 1854 she attended The Boston Theatre, where she was given a pass to attend free of charge.
+In 1854, she attended The Boston Theatre, where she was given a pass to attend free of charge.
 She published her first book, Flower Fables, in 1854; the book was a selection of tales she originally told to Ellen Emerson, daughter of Ralph Waldo Emerson.
 Lidian Emerson had read the stories and encouraged Alcott to publish them.
 Though she was pleased, Alcott hoped to eventually shift her writing "from fairies and fables to men and realities".
 She also wrote The Rival Prima Donnas, a play adaptation of her story with the same title.

-In 1855 the Alcotts moved to Walpole, New Hampshire, where Alcott and Anna participated in the Walpole Amateur Dramatic Company.
+In 1855, the Alcotts moved to Walpole, New Hampshire, where Alcott and Anna participated in the Walpole Amateur Dramatic Company.
 Alcott was praised for her "superior histrionic ability".
 At the end of the theater season, Alcott, encouraged by the success of Flower Fables, began writing Christmas Elves, a collection of Christmas stories illustrated by May Alcott.
 In November Alcott traveled to Boston and attempted to publish the collection while living with a relative.
 November was too late in the year to publish Christmas books and Alcott was unable to publish The Christmas Elves.
 She then wrote and published "The Sisters' Trial", a story about four women who were based on the Alcott sisters.